johnnycapra/deep-learning-challenge/README.md

 - Have application type: T3, T4, T6, T5 and T19
 <br>

-An alternative model to recommend would be an Ensemble Model.
+An alternative model to recommend would be an Ensemble Model like Randome Forest.
 I recommend this this suggestion because it combines multiple models to improve performance by using techniques such as boosting and stacking.